MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

    :::image type="content" source="media/how-to-monitor-models/model-monitoring-advanced-configuration-data.png" alt-text="Screenshot showing how to add datasets for the monitoring signals to use." lightbox="media/how-to-monitor-models/model-monitoring-advanced-configuration-data.png":::

 1. Select **Next**.
 The **Select monitoring signals** page opens.
-If you selected an Azure Machine Learning online deployment earlier, you see some monitoring signals.
+If you're using an Azure Machine Learning online deployment, you see some monitoring signals.
 The data drift, prediction drift, and data quality signals use recent, past production data as the comparison reference dataset and use smart defaults for metrics and thresholds.

     :::image type="content" source="media/how-to-monitor-models/model-monitoring-monitoring-signals.png" alt-text="Screenshot showing default monitoring signals." lightbox="media/how-to-monitor-models/model-monitoring-monitoring-signals.png":::

 1. Next to the data drift signal, select **Edit**.
 1. In the **Edit Signal** window, take the following steps to configure the data drift signal:
+    1. In step 1:
-    1. In step 1, for the production data asset, select your model input data asset.
-Also select the lookback window size that you want to use.
+        1. For the production data asset, select your model input data asset.
+        1. Select the lookback window size that you want to use.
+    1. In step 2:
-    1. In step 2, for the reference data asset, select your training dataset.
-Also select the target, or output, column.
+        1. For the reference data asset, select your training dataset.
+        1. Select the target, or output, column.
     1. In step 3, select **Top N features** to monitor drift for the *N* most important features.
 Or select specific features if you want to monitor drift for a specific set.
     1. In step 4, select the metric and threshold that you want to use for numerical features.
     1. In step 5, select the metric and threshold that you want to use for categorical features.